-ROLLOVERS AND EXCHANGES.
-If you elect to have your proceeds from the Trust rolled over into a future trust, it is considered a sale for federal income tax purposes and any gain on the sale will be treated as a capital gain, and any loss will be treated as a capital loss.
-However, any loss you incur in connection with the exchange of your Units of the Trust for units of a new trust will generally be disallowed with respect to this deemed sale and subsequent deemed repurchase, to the extent the two trusts have substantially identical trust assets under the wash sale provisions of the Internal Revenue Code.
+EXCHANGES.
+If you elect to have your proceeds from your Trust rolled over into a future series of the Trust, it is considered a sale for federal income tax purposes and any gain on the sale will be treated as a capital gain, and any loss will be treated as a capital loss.
+However, any loss you incur in connection with the exchange of your Units of your Trusts for Units of the next series will generally be disallowed with respect to this deemed sale and subsequent deemed repurchase, to the extent the two trusts have substantially identical Trust Assets under the wash sale provisions of the Internal Revenue Code.

 LIMITATIONS ON THE DEDUCTIBILITY OF TRUST EXPENSES.

-Generally, for federal income tax purposes, you must take into account your full pro rata share of the Trust's income, even if some of that income is used to pay Trust expenses.
-You may deduct your pro rata share of each expense paid by the Trust to the same extent as if you directly paid the expense.
-You may be required to treat some or all of the expenses of the Trust as miscellaneous itemized deductions.
+Generally, for federal income tax purposes, you must take into account your full pro rata share of your Trust's income, even if some of that income is used to pay Trust expenses.
+You may deduct your pro rata share of each expense paid by your Trust to the same extent as if you directly paid the expense.
+You may be required to treat some or all of the expenses of your Trust as miscellaneous itemized deductions.
 Individuals may only deduct certain miscellaneous itemized deductions to the extent they exceed 2% of adjusted gross income.
 Some individuals may also be subject to further limitations on the amount of their itemized deductions, depending on their income.

-Because the RICs pay exempt-interest dividends, which are treated as tax-exempt interest for federal income tax purposes, you will not be able to deduct some of your share of the Trust expenses.
+Because some of the RICs pay exempt-interest dividends, which are treated as taxexempt interest for federal income tax purposes, you will not be able to deduct some of your share of the Trust expenses.
 In addition, you will not be able to deduct some of your interest expense for debt that you incur or continue to purchase or carry your Units.

 FOREIGN INVESTORS, TAXES AND INVESTMENTS.
+Distributions by your Trust that are treated as U.S. source income (e.g., dividends received on Stocks of domestic corporations) will generally be subject to U.S. income taxation and withholding in the case of Units held by nonresident alien individuals, foreign corporations or other non-U.S. persons, subject to any applicable treaty.
 If you are a foreign investor (i.e., an investor other than a U.S. citizen or resident or a U.S. corporation, partnership, estate or trust), you may not be subject to U.S. federal income taxes, including withholding taxes, on some or all of the income from your Trust or on any gain from the sale or redemption of your Units, provided that certain conditions are met.
 You should consult your tax advisor with respect to the conditions you must meet in order to be exempt for U.S. tax purposes.
 Distributions in respect of Units after June 30, 2014 may be subject to a U.S. withholding tax of 30% in the case of distributions to (i) certain non-U.S. financial institutions that have not entered into an agreement with the U.S. Treasury to collect and disclose certain information and are not resident in a jurisdiction that has entered into such an agreement with the U.S. Treasury and (ii) certain other non-U.S. entities that do not provide certain certifications and information about the entity's U.S. owners.
 Dispositions of Units by such persons may be subject to such withholding after December 31, 2016.
 You should also consult your tax advisor with respect to other U.S. tax withholding and reporting requirements.